global-synchronizer-foundation/cips/cip-00XX/cip-00XX.md

 ## Abstract:
 <a id="abstract"></a>

-* Add Chainlink as a Weight 10 Super Validator.
+* Add Chainlink as a Super Validator of Weight 7.5 +
 * Chainlink commits to bringing its enterprise-grade oracle infrastructure to the Canton Network by natively integrating with the Canton Network Global Synchronizer and providing key Chainlink services to Canton users, starting with [Data Streams](https://docs.chain.link/data-streams), Smart Data including [Proof of Reserve (PoR)](https://chain.link/proof-of-reserve), and the [Cross-Chain Interoperability Protocol (CCIP)](https://chain.link/cross-chain).
 * The use of Data Streams, Proof of Reserve, CCIP, and other Chainlink services by Canton users will unlock new application use cases and value for the overall Canton network ecosystem.

 ## About Chainlink:
 <a id="about-chainlink"></a>

 * [Chainlink](https://chain.link/) is the global standard for connecting blockchains to real-world data, other blockchains, governments, and enterprise systems.
 Chainlink powers critical use cases across DeFi, banking, tokenized real world assets (RWAs), cross-chain, and more, and is widely adopted by major financial institutions, national governments, and top DeFi protocols, including Swift, DTCC, Monetary Authority of Singapore, Euroclear, Central Bank of Brazil, Fidelity International, UBS, Aave, GMX, Lido, and many more.
-* In the Web3[[1]](#note_1) space The Chainlink platform has operated in production for over half a decade and has secured over $75 B+ in DeFi TVL at its peak and has enabled over $20 trillion in transaction value enabled[[2]](#note_1) as of March 2025.
+* In the Web3 space The Chainlink platform has operated in production for over half a decade and has secured over $75B+ in DeFi TVL at its peak and has enabled over $20 trillion in transaction value enabled as of March 2025.
 With 300+ engineers and dedicated monitoring teams, Chainlink Labs is uniquely positioned to offer the depth of support and execution strength needed to operate secure cross-chain and data systems at scale.
 * In the Web3 space, Chainlink secures 92% of total value secured by general purpose oracles, enables 71% of the total DeFi Transaction Value secured by general purpose oracles and powers 55% of DeFi protocols secured by general purpose oracles.
-Chainlink also powers the biggest DeFi projects, including Aave, Spark, Compound, Venus, dYdX, GMX, etc., and has been integrated with more than 50 public/permissioned blockchain networks.
+Chainlink also powers the biggest DeFi projects, including Aave, Spark, Compound, Venus, dYdX, GMX, etc, and has been integrated with more than 50 public/permissioned blockchain networks.
 * Leading DeFi applications and regulated financial institutions alike are already using Chainlink’s offerings in key deployments, making it a widely used platform in DeFi and capital markets today.

 ## Deliverables for full SV Reward:
 <a id="deliverables-for-full-sv-reward"></a>